 “We do respond within a five-mile radius within Luke Air Force Base or outside of the gates automatically,” Chief Master Sergeant and Fire Chief Chris Horsman of the Fire Department on Luke Air Force Base said.

-Recently, the fire station received a several $100,000 renovation, thanks to Fighter Country Partnership, one of four nonprofit organizations that benefits from our Courageous Hearts campaign with Fry’s Food Stores.
+Recently, the fire station received a several $100,000 renovation, thanks to Fighter Country Partnership, one of four nonprofit organizations that benefit from our Courageous Hearts campaign with Fry’s Food Stores.

 “When you hear the words from him about what it’s doing for his young airmen and morale, that’s everything we’re all about,” Ron Sites, executive director of Fighter Country Partnership said.
 “We’re all about enhancing that quality of life and doing everything we can to support this mission here at Luke.”

-Many U.S. air bases like Luke have been hit with budget cuts over the past several years, eliminating funding which has pushed Fighter Country Partnership to step up and help.
+Many U.S. air bases like Luke have been hit with budget cuts over the past several years, eliminating funding that has pushed Fighter Country Partnership to step up and help.